Perry Education Association v. Perry Local Educators' Association: Opinion of the Court

-The Court concluded that the school mail system was a nonpublic forum.
+White concluded that the school mail system was a nonpublic forum.
 Although other organizations such as the Cub Scouts and the YMCA were at times permitted to use the mail facilities, this was done with the permission of the building principal.
-Such "selective access does not transform government property into a public forum."
+He stated that this "selective access does not transform government property into a public forum."

-Next, the Court ruled that PEA's preferential access was a reasonable distinction based on status, not viewpoint.
-Distinctions based on "subject matter and speaker identity" are "inescapable in the process of limiting a nonpublic forum to activities compatible with the intended purpose of the property."
-There was no evidence that PEA's favorable treatment was a consequence of different viewpoints on labor or any other issue.
-Rather, the unequal treatment simply reflected PEA's "special responsibilities" as the exclusive bargaining agent for teachers.
+Next, White ruled that PEA's preferential access was a reasonable distinction based on status, not viewpoint.
+He argued that distinctions based on "subject matter and speaker identity" are "inescapable in the process of limiting a nonpublic forum to activities compatible with the intended purpose of the property."
+He also stated that there was no evidence that PEA's favorable treatment was a consequence of different viewpoints on labor or any other issue, but that the unequal treatment simply reflected PEA's "special responsibilities" as the exclusive bargaining agent for teachers.

-The majority also found that the restriction was reasonable because "substantial alternative channels ... remain[ed] open" for PLEA to communicate with teachers.
-These channels included bulletin boards, the United States mail, and the use of school mail facilities during election periods.
+White also found that the restriction was reasonable because "substantial alternative channels ... remain[ed] open" for PLEA to communicate with teachers.
+These channels included bulletin boards, United States mail, and the use of school mail facilities during election periods.

-Justice William Brennan dissented, arguing that the mail policy was a form of viewpoint discrimination.
-Viewpoint discrimination is impermissible even in a nonpublic forum.
+Justice William Brennan's dissenting opinion, joined by Justices Thurgood Marshall, Lewis F. Powell Jr., and John Paul Stevens, argued that the mail policy was a form of viewpoint discrimination and noted that viewpoint discrimination is impermissible even in a nonpublic forum.